Reception

 Reception will continue daily “Read Write Inc.”

-Oracy is focused upon, where children are encouraged to speak in full sentences.
+Oracy is focused upon, where children are encouraged to speak in full sentences, understand how to answer questions and use pronouns appropriately.

 PE